nucleom42/rubee/readme.md

 ## Object hooks

-In ruBee by extending Hookable module any Ruby object can be charged with hooks (logic), that can be executed before, after and around a specific method execution.
+In RUBEE by extending Hookable module any Ruby object can be charged with hooks (logic), that can be executed before, after and around a specific method execution.

 Here below a controller example.
 However it can be used in any Ruby object, like Model etc.